 The year was 1997 and the bar Michigan^Tavern was virtual — it was a chatroom that EB and some of her friends had created.
-So we met in a virtual saloon and Cloudeight was born.
+So we met in a virtual saloon and it was there that Cloudeight was born.

-In 1998, after she took me under her wing and taught me a lot about making web sites and we created the first Cloudeight site.
-It was called “Thundercloud and Eightball’s Christmas Graphics and you can still see it by clicking here.
+In 1998, after she took me under her wing and taught me a lot about making web sites and creating graphics… we created the first Cloudeight site.
+It was called “Thundercloud and Eightball’s Christmas Graphics and you can still see it here.

 We both use to work other jobs back then.
-Every day whoever got home first would check the counter on the site to see how many people had visited.
+Every day whoever got home first would check the visitor counter on the site to see how many people had visited that day.
 I can remember the day we got 50 visits and we were sure we were on our way to Web stardom — ha! — but there’s something beautiful about naivete.
 The excitement of having 50 visitors encouraged us and we kept working together.

-In 2002 we started Information Avenue and later InfoAve Premium to pass along some of the computer tricks and tips we’d learned over the years.
-It’s a good thing we did because when Microsoft introduced Windows 7, it had no email program, and therefore Windows 7 users couldn’t use our scrolling / musical stationery – our bread and butter.
-We had to completely re-invent Cloudeight and staying in business became a weekly struggle.
+In 2002 we started Information Avenue and later InfoAve Premium to pass along some of the computer tricks and tips we learned over the years.
+It’s a good thing we did because when Microsoft introduced Windows 7, it had no email program and therefore Windows 7 users couldn’t use our scrolling / musical stationery… and that was our bread and butter.
+We had to completely reinvent Cloudeight and staying in business became a continuous struggle.